The Ultimate Guide to Acceptance Testing

 How Acceptance Testing Helps in Software Development

-Acceptance testing is an important part of the software development life cycle (SDLC).
-It serves as an end quality check.
-This process helps understand that only software developed by certain standards is delivered to users.
-It happens after unit, integration, and system testing.
-At this point, all major bugs should have been found and fixed.
+Acceptance testing is an important part of the Software Development Life Cycle (SDLC).
+It helps understand that only software developed to certain standards is delivered to users.
+Because it happens after unit, integration, and system testing.
+Given that, all major bugs should have been found and fixed.
+Teams conducting acceptance testing in their SDLC lower the chances of releasing software with problems.

 Different Types of Acceptance Checks